Objectives and Key Results (OKRs) Template

 Focus efforts, so everyone stays aligned and cross-collaborative, and turns competitive initiatives into combined and consolidated efforts

-Teams that commit to completing OKRs should ideally point their stakeholders to results based on funding allocated per quarter.
-The goal is to reduce risk, yet still set ambitious, bold quarterly goals, and focus on results over outcomes while putting value for both customer and business front and center.
+Teams that commit to completing their Objectives and Key Results (OKRs) should ideally point their stakeholders to results based on funding allocated per quarter.
+The goal is to reduce risk, yet still set ambitious, bold quarterly goals, focusing on results over outcomes while putting value for both customer and business front and center.